adlnet/xAPI-Spec/xAPI.md

 - [HTTP Basic Authentication](http://tools.ietf.org/html/rfc7235)
 - Common Access Cards

-Whislt Common Access Cards are defined as an authentication option within this specification, the implementation details of this authentication method are not defined.
+Whilst Common Access Cards are defined as an authentication option within this specification, the implementation details of this authentication method are not defined.
 The xAPI Working Group encourages LRS developers implementing Common Access Cards as an authentication method to collaborate in defining the details of this authentication method in a future version of this specification.